pran-7-5/eco_style/README.md

 https://youtu.be/PTc8X37oJBE
 This song is about Shiva(Shi - kindness, Va- who possess), the big brother in the trinity.

-He is Adi (one), the first one who figured it all out, then he trained Sapt(seven) - Russis (Russia) who made everything around us, politics, technology, mathematics, astronomy etc.
+He is Adi (first), the first one who figured it all out, then he trained Sapt(seven) - Russis (Russia) who made everything around us, politics, technology, mathematics, astronomy etc.
 I don't know what the Greeks called him.
 He is also called maha-deva(mega-senses, there is no one above this one) and rud-ra(roar-er), he might be called rod in the forgotten pre christian Slavic-culture(needs more research) of Russia.